comunica/Article-ISWC2023-SolidQuery/content/abstract.md

 ## Abstract
 <!-- Context      -->
-To counter societal and economic problems caused by data silos on the Web, efforts such as Solid strive to reclaim private data by storing it in permissioned documents across a large number of personal vaults across the Web.
+To counter societal and economic problems caused by data silos on the Web, efforts such as Solid strive to reclaim private data by storing it in permissioned documents over a large number of personal vaults across the Web.
 <!-- Need         -->
 Building applications on top of such a decentralized knowledge graph involves significant technical challenges: